 For our friendship countdown, we use 20 days.
 Each day is filled with a friendship-focused task to celebrate the good friends that we made this year!
 I love that the activities for each day include simple things that require no prep, like "Eat lunch with someone you never ate lunch with this year!"
 The kids LOVE that they get to spend a little extra time with someone from class each day!

-You can encourage your students to work together with a friend from class while they complete this FREE end of the year project.
-For an extra twist, team up with another class and have students make a new friend while they complete this project together.
+You can encourage your students to work together with a friend from class while they complete this FREE engaging activity.
+For an extra twist, team up with another class and have students make a new friend while they complete this activity together.

 2. Try Some Friendship Task Cards